jamesplease/backbone.base-router/README.md

 but it can also be an object, or a string.

 Whenever a Route is matched, a single method on the Router is called.
 This method is passed a single argument, `routeData`, that contains as much about the matched route as possible.
-In this object are parsed query parameters, named fragment params, and the object you associated with the route, among other useful data.
+Included this object are parsed query parameters, named fragment params, and the object you associated with the route, among other things.
 This single point-of-entry, combined with all of this data, makes it remarkably easy to add new abstractions to the Router.

-### What problems **doesn't** this library solve?
+### What problems *doesn't* this library solve?

 This library is not an effort to rewrite Backbone.history.
 As such, some of History's quirks are carried over, too.
 For instance, the order that you specify your callbacks in *still* matters, as this is how `Backbone.History` matches routes.